ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/3-projects/_index.md

 - **Project:** Ansible Workshop Examples

-- **Execution Environment:** Controller Default EE
+- **Execution Environment:** Default execution environment

 - **Playbook:** `rhel/apache/apache_install.yml`

 - **Credentials:** Workshop Credentials

-- We need to run the tasks as root so check **Enable privilege escalation** under **Options**
+- We need to run the tasks as root so check **Privilege Escalation** under **Options**

 - Click **Save**

-You can start the job by directly clicking the blue **Launch** button, or by clicking on the rocket in the Job Templates overview.
+You can start the job directly from the **Details** view by clicking the **Launch** button, or by clicking on the rocket in the Templates overview.
 After launching the Job Template, you are automatically brought to the job overview where you can follow the playbook execution in real time:

 ![job execution](../../images/job_overview.png)

 Since this might take some time, have a closer look at all the details provided:

 - The default is the **Output** view of the playbook run.
-Click on a node underneath a task to get detailed information for the task.
+Click on a node underneath a task and switch to **JSON** to get detailed information for the task.

 Now switch to the **Details** view: